-If you didn’t have the time or weren’t prepared to promote your book this season, don’t worry.
-It might have been the best holiday book sales strategy of all.
+If you don’t have the time or aren’t prepared to promote your book this holiday season, don’t worry.
+There are plenty of great (maybe better!) opportunities for book sales throughout the year.

 Can you hear those sleigh bells?
 The holidays are coming up fast, but I still have a few more ideas for you to try to wring out some yuletide sales – plus some encouragement for you to look beyond the holidays.